linee di ricerca

 This integrated approach, combining data analysis, historical reconstruction, and advanced graphic tools, establishes a robust methodological foundation for delving deeper into lobbying phenomena and potential conflicts of interest.

-The research will continue with the introduction of new experimental phases, structured sequentially and preparatory, to further investigate lobbying dynamics and their implications for European policy formulation.
+The research may continue with the introduction of new experimental phases, structured sequentially and preparatory, to further investigate lobbying dynamics and their implications for European policy formulation.

 2.1 Phase One: Details on Subsidiaries and Affiliates